Go Digital to learn everyday skills to help when you're online

 "Our volunteers, the 'digital champions', will be at the drop in events to chat to people and show them the basics.
 They are all local people who are already using email, the web, and social media - but they are just like you and me, they aren't going to be using any techno-babble or go into any complicated detail about the Internet.

 "I would say to anyone who isn't all that sure about using the Internet to just come along, no booking is needed and you can stay for as long or as little time as suits you - what do you have to lose?"

 * 2015.
 Basic Digital Skills.
 Go ON UK.
 Source: Bournemouthecho.co.uk.

 Please note NFDC is not liable for the content of external websites.

-Learn My Way is a website full of great, FREE courses designed to make online learning easy.
+Learn My Way is an external website full of great, FREE courses designed to make online learning easy.

 Learn My Way has lots of online courses that you can pick and choose from depending on what you want to learn.
 They range from basic computer skills such as using a mouse and a keyboard to courses on using public and health services online.